Below is a series of six collective images of the All Abilities Dance Group, in spring 2021 creating dance together online.

 Much gratitude to the CRD Arts & Culture Support Service and CRD Arts Commission for supporting the project.

-The Spring 2021 dance group was a collaboration between Burnside Gorge Community Association, LifeStreams Online, and Creative Momentum.
+The Spring 2021 dance group was in collaboration with Burnside Gorge Community Association and LifeStreams Online – Garth Homer Society.